Commin/SINETStream-videostreaming/testing_tutorial.md

-# Video streaming with SINETStream
+# Video streaming testing tutorial combined with EdgeVPN

 ## 1. Install and start EdgeVPN.

-Install `evio` and start EdgeVPN all on Raspberry Pi, edge device (arbitrary device can run EdgeVPN closer to Raspberry Pi), and Cloud VM.
+Install `evio` and start [EdgeVPN](https://edgevpn.io/install/) all on Raspberry Pi, edge device (arbitrary device can run EdgeVPN closer to Raspberry Pi), and Cloud VM.
 For transmission delay measure, no need noise removal on cloud.
 AWS EC2 t2. series is enough.

 ## 2. Prepare Python environment and dependencies.